Ayurveda

 It works on the premise that everything works in balance and the knowledge and power to thrive and to heal ourselves from disease exists within ourselves.

 Ayurveda gives us the tools and knowledge to unlock this power within ourselves, whilst using natural plant based herbal remedies and supplements for healing, with a strong emphasis on prevention.
+Its’ remedies also take a holistic approach and focus on bringing the mind, body and soul back into balance, and to address the cause of any illness and imbalance rather than simply manage its symptoms.

 Understanding the Dosha’s